zawaumi/zawaumi/readme.md

 ## Hi!
 There! 👋

-I'm a university student in my second year (B2).
+I'm a second-year university student with a passion for full-stack development.

-I'm a fullstack developer.

-I'm interested in a web development, software development, and AI building!
+My interests lie in web development, software engineering, and building AI systems.

-I love playing Terraria!
+In my free time, I enjoy playing Terraria!

 ![Terraria Image](images/terraria.png)